 (Seen & Heard)

-Following his professional debut at Moldovan National Opera as Robert in Tchaikovsky’s Iolanta, Adrian Timpau went on to grow his repertoire there to include roles such as Eugene Onegin, Escamillo and Yeletsky (Pique Dame).
-In Zürich, he has performed as Dancaïro (Carmen) and Schaunard (La bohème) with further roles in preparation including Marullo (Rigoletto), the title role in Le nozze di Figaro, Guglielmo (Così fan tutte), Belcore (L’elisir d’amore) and Ford (Falstaff).
+After a professional debut at Moldovan National Opera as Robert in Tchaikovsky’s Iolanta, Adrian Timpau went on to expand his repertoire there to include roles such as Eugene Onegin, Escamillo (Carmen) and Yeletsky (Pique Dame).
+During his time at Opernhaus Zürich, he appeared as Dancaïro (Carmen), Schaunard (La bohème) and Marullo (Rigoletto), while preparing the roles of Figaro (Le nozze di Figaro), Guglielmo (Così fan tutte), Belcore (L’elisir d’amore) and Ford (Falstaff).

-Timpau has been successful in a number of international singing competitions over the last few years, and was invited by Edith Wiens to participate in the 2016 Internationale Meistersinger Akademie in Neumarkt.
+Adrian Timpau has been a prize winner in a number of international singing competitions, and was invited by Edith Wiens to participate in the 2016 Internationale Meistersinger Akademie in Neumarkt.

 “The Moldovan baritone Adrian Timpau, sounding wonderful, conveyed dramatic and stylistic authority as Eustachio, the besieged city’s chief magistrate.”